EduMartinezz/Project_Individual_Dwells/README.md

 **Files**

-1. GPS_Dwell_Codes.ipynb: Jupyter Notebook containing the main code for GPS data analysis and visualization.
+1. GPS_Dwell_Code.ipynb: Jupyter Notebook containing the main code for GPS data analysis and visualization.

 2. (https://gps-london.s3.eu-west-2.amazonaws.com/gps.csv): link to download GPS data in CSV format.
 You can replace this file with your own GPS data.